Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Related Works

 \subsection{Uncertainty Estimation}

-Ensemble-based methods are alternatives to Bayesian methods, which can estimate decision uncertainties.
-A Deep ensemble \cite{lakshminarayanan2016simple} consists of several neural networks with the same architecture, but their weights are initialized randomly and diversely.
-From a Bayesian viewpoint, the learned weights of each learner are "sampled" from a posterior distribution.
-Deep ensembles have been empirically proved to be robust on uncertainty estimation under dataset shift \cite{ovadia2019can}.
-Similar to deep ensembles, the Monte-Carol Dropout (MC Dropout) \cite{gal2016dropout} is a Bayesian approximation method for estimating uncertainty.
-MC Dropout method uses dropout in the training time as well as the test time.
-During inference, a dropout model will be sampled $T$ times, and the $T$ predictions will be averaged.
-Besides ensemble-based methods, Temperature Scaling \cite{guo2017calibration} (TS) is a post-hoc calibration method to improve uncertain estimation by optimizing a temperature values on a held-out validation set.
-The advantage of TS is that it does not increase computation during inference, but it is prone to get overfitted on the validation data.
+Ensemble-based methods are alternatives to Bayesian methods for estimating decision uncertainty.
+A Deep Ensemble \cite{lakshminarayanan2016simple} consists of several neural networks with the same architecture, but their weights are initialized independently.
+From a Bayesian viewpoint, the learned weights are "sampled" from a posterior distribution.
+Deep ensembles have been shown to provide uncertainty estimates robust to dataset shifts \cite{ovadia2019can}.
+Similar to deep ensembles, the Monte Carol Dropout (MC Dropout) \cite{gal2016dropout} is a Bayesian approximation method for estimating uncertainty.
+MC Dropout method uses dropout during both training and testing.
+During inference, a dropout model is sampled $T$ times, and the $T$ predictions are averaged.
+Temperature Scaling \cite{guo2017calibration} (TS) is a post-hoc calibration method to improve uncertain estimation.
+It optimizes the temperature value of the softmax function on a held-out validation set.
+The advantage of TS is that it does not increase computation during inference, but it is prone to overfitting.